Larkinabout/fvtt-custom-dnd5e/README.md

 - Apply the Bloodied condition when a character or NPC is reduced to half HP or lower.
 - To stop a character or NPC from gaining the Bloodied condition, add Bloodied to their Condition Immunities.

+### Dead
+- Apply a tint to the token when it gains the Dead status effect.

 ![Custom D&D 5e Bloodied](./.github/readme/custom-dnd5e-bloodied.gif)
 ### Death Saves
 - Set the roll mode to Public Roll, Blind GM Roll or Private GM Roll.
-When using Blind GM Roll, results of death saves will not appear on the character sheet for the player.
+When using Blind GM Roll, successes and failures will not appear on the character sheet for the player.
 - Remove a number of successes or failures for each event: On Regaining HP from 0, On Short Rest and On Long Rest.

 ## Counters